cda-tum/mqt-qubomaker/docs/pathfinder/index.rst

 Pathfinder Submodule
 ====================

-This module implements MQT QUBOMaker for pathfinding problems on directed and undirected graphs in the form of the :code:`PathFindingQUBOGenerator` class, a specialization of the general :code:`QUBOGenerator` class.
+This module implements MQT QUBOMaker for pathfinding problems on directed and undirected graphs in the form of the :code:`PathFindingQuboGenerator` class, a specialization of the general :code:`QuboGenerator` class.

 It supports a set of various :doc:`constraints <Constraints>` that can be used to model a variety of different pathfinding problems.